I know I need SEO, but I don’t know exactly what I need.

 Any delay is enough reason to make your customers leave.
 This converts to lost revenue, which can hurt your bottom-line.

-An Akamai study revealed that 40% of visitors will abandon a web page if it takes more than 3 seconds to load.
+One study revealed that 1 in 2 visitors will abandon a website that takes more than 6 seconds to load.

 There are various tools to help you check your loading speed: